 Opening questions like this can be surprisingly hard to answer in an interview situation.
-I would suggest you talk to the interviewer about yourself for a couple of minutes (family, children, hobbies, travel) and then provide them context in a positive way as to why you are meeting with them.
-This is not an elevator pitch but a short story to help you connect to the interviewer and start the interview on a lighter note.
+I would suggest you talk to the interviewer about yourself for no more than a couple of minutes and follow the following format: what you have done, what you are good at, what you enjoy doing and why the role you are applying for interests you.